 What is an EB-2 Visa, and Who Qualifies

 An immigrant visa category is the EB-2 visa, an employment-based visa designed for individuals with advanced degrees or exceptional abilities.
-If you have an advanced degree or exceptional ability in a particular field, contact the Houston immigration attorneys at BBA Immigration to find out how to qualify for an EB-2 visa.
+If you have an advanced degree or exceptional ability in a particular field, contact the Houston EB-2 Visa attorneys at BBA Immigration to find out how to qualify for an EB-2 visa.

 What is an EB-2 Visa?